90847 CPT Code and 90846 CPT Code: Billing the right way

 The couples therapy must be clinically focused and not focused solely on things like communication skills, personal/couples growth or parenting issues although those topics may certainly be part of the overall clinical process.

 What happens when you need to see one of the parties individually for a session?
 This is where it can get confusing and another reason you need to determine the IP at the start.
 If you’re seeing the IP for a session apart from other family members, including a spouse or partner, you would use an individual therapy code.
-If you need to see the non-IP family member (in this case a spouse or partner) for a session, you would use 90846 (couples/family therapy without the IP present).
+If you need to see the non-IP family member (in this case a spouse or partner) for a session, you would use the 90846 CPT code (couples/family therapy without the IP present).

 The short answer is no. The billable service is the session.
 And that requires an IP.
 Billing for the same session twice is double-dipping and considered fraudulent.